EloquentStudio/env-credentials/README.md

 ### env-credentials

-Encrypt applicattion envionment credentials manager.
+Encrypt applicattion environment credentials manager and export ENV varaiable on load.

 #### How to use?